WaterLily-jl/ParametricBodies.jl/README.md

 ```
 where the mapping has been used to scale and rotate the disk as well.

-##### Dynamic Bodies
+### Dynamic Bodies

 `ParametricBodies` have two ways to be dynamic:
 1. A time-varying parametric curve
 2. A time-varying map

+and these methods can be used together.
 There are many examples of time varying mappings in the WaterLily repo and the video above, so we'll focus on option 1.

 If `curve` depends explicitly on `t`, this will automatically be reflected in the position and velocity of the body in a simulation.
 For example, a spinning circle is easily acheived using
 ```julia